-To take this course successfully at A Level you should have a 9, 8 or 7 in GCSE Physical Education.
-(While a 6 at GCSE is technically permitted, experience shows that students with a 6 grade will find the A Level course challenging.)
+To take this course successfully at A Level you should have a 9,8 or 7 in GCSE Physical Education.

 Subjects you need to be good at to do well in this subject:

 Biology.
 30% of the qualification is exercise physiology based.
 It is important that students have a keen interest in Biology and performed well at this subject at IGCSE, preferably achieving at least a 7 grade.